simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 Like black spiders with long legs are hidden the black tents of the Tibetans, stretched upon the longest ropes.
 The border troops take our passport and suggest that we camp for two days, until they bring the answer of General Horchichab, that is the chief ruler of the Province, Hor, and the chief commander of the northern front.
 What flowery titles!

 We camp in the middle of a marshy plain overgrown with thin, prickly weeds.
 On the horizon is the lake and dead mountains.
 I call them dead because this is a veritable cemetery.
 Long ago, these were great mountains, perhaps rivals of Everest; now they are eroded and crumbled into small stones.
-The deep valleys became filled, forming a hill of fifteen thousand feet, open to the brutal winds.
+The deep valleys became filled, forming a hill of 15,000 feet, open to the brutal winds.
 Before reaching the most significant sites, before the heavenly Himalayas, one falls into horrible marshes.
 The horses are slipping and stumbling among the ugly clumps.
 There is not a bird, not an animal.

 - - - - -